andrewjwoodhouse/Katana/README.md

 #Katana

 This is a simple project that uses Silk (https://github.com/SoftCircuits/Silk) to provide a simple scripting in a c# windows forms application.
-Katana supports primtive graphics in addition to the Silk functions documented on the linked Silk page.
+Katana supports primtive graphics in addition to the Silk functions documented at https://github.com/SoftCircuits/Silk/blob/master/docs/InternalFunctions.md

 Implemented functions are: